tobspr-games/shapez.io/README.md

 Since this game is in the more or less early development, I will only accept pull requests which add an immediate benefit.
 Please understand that low quality PR's might be closed by me with a short comment explaining why.

+**If you want to add a new building, please understand that I can not simply add every building to the game!** I recommend to talk to me before implementing anything, to make sure its actually useful.
+Otherwise there is a high chance of your PR not getting merged.

 If you want to add a new feature or in generally contribute I recommend to get in touch with me on Discord:

 <a href="https://discord.com/invite/HN7EVzV" target="_blank">